 The front cover of the newest edition of the Food and Nutrition Magazine from the Academy of Nutrition and Dietetics totally inspired me to make these!
 I am so happy I did because they are SO delicious.
 I have been snacking on them and put them on top of a few salads as well – yum!

+Chickpeas (or more commonly known as garbanzo beans) fall into the Mediterranean/Greek food category and have a plethora of health benefits.
 The are known for their high protein and fiber content…making them a perfect item to include for a meatless dish.
 The beneficial vitamins and minerals in chickpeas include potassium, vitamin A, calcium, iron, phosphorus, vitamin C, and several more.

 Roasted Chickpeas with Salt

-- 1 15oz. can chickpeas (or garbanzo beans)
+- 1 15oz can chickpeas (or garbanzo beans)

-- 1 Tbsp.
-Extra Virgin Olive Oil
+- 1 tablespoon Extra Virgin Olive Oil

 - 1/2 tsp. salt